xorxyz/kernelquest/notes/mechanics/dungeons.md

 # dungeons

-dungeons can be towers or lairs.

-towers go up to the sky and touch the clouds. lairs reach into the earth down to the metal.

-players traverse 16x10 screens, one level at a time, using their understanding of the dungeon to navigate the complex environments, and the items & spells they have gathered to assist them in accomplishing tasks.
+players traverse 16x10 screens, one screen at a time, using their understanding of the game world to navigate the complex environments, and the items & spells they have gathered to assist them in accomplishing tasks.